LEAGUE7QC/LEAGUE7QC.github.io/docs/season-rules.md

 | 1:00 - 0:30 | R | R | R | R | S | S | S | S | S | S |
 | < 0:30      | R | S | S | S | S | S | S | S | S | S |

-- R: Restart - All players return to menu and requeue
+where, <br>
+**R is Restart**:  The results of the current game is discarded. <br>
-- S: Substitute - Player attempts to rejoin ongoing game
+**S is Substitute**: Game continues while player (disconnected or substitute) attempts to rejoin ongoing game.  <br>
-  - If a random player joins instead, game ends with current scoreboard
+If a random player joins instead, game ends with current scoreboard at the time of the technical issue.

 ### 7.2 Issue Monitoring
 - Suspicious patterns result in investigation
 - Staff maintains a record of all disconnections
 - Multiple disconnections from the same player or team will trigger a review
+  - If the same player disconnects repeatedly during a match series, Staff may require the team to use a substitute player

 ### 7.3 Patch Management
 - When a patch is announced from UBS or WB: